 The countermeasures dispensed from the F-18 foiled the missile’s mission and saved the pilot’s life.
 This enables the F-18 to evade catastrophe and return to strike the SAM site, eliminating the threat.

-The ALE-47 Countermeasures Dispenser System [CMDS] is a crucial system to the pilot and aircraft survivability in a combat environment.
-Ensuring that its operating at peak performance can mean the difference between life and death in a combat environment.
+The ALE-47 Countermeasures Dispenser System [CMDS] is a crucial system for the pilot and aircraft survivability in a combat environment.
+Ensuring that it’s operating at peak performance can mean the difference between life and death in a combat environment.

 Extensive Test and Repair Capabilities for ALE-47 and ALR-69